 Expression of tagged proteins

 It is also possible to validate antibodies by expressing a protein that has an affinity tag (e.g. FLAG or v5) or a fluorescent protein (such as GFP or YFP).
 It is then possible to match the antibody expression with that of the other method.
 This approach is limited because it’s best to tag the endogenous gene.
-Overexpressing the target protein might artificially drown out off-target binding, and then the method won’t be effective for validation.
+Overexpressing the target protein might artificially drown out off-target binding, meaning the method won’t be effective for validation.

-Uhlen, et al. A proposal for validation of antibodies.
+- Uhlen, et al. A proposal for validation of antibodies.
 Nature Methods 13(10), 2016, 823-827